mrwormhole/mrwormhole.github.io/content/posts/sql-turing-completeness.md

 );
 ```

-Our algoritm for running machine is relatively simple.
+Our algorithm for running machine is relatively simple.

 - Take tape which is a text as argument
 - Assign initial state, accept state, reject state, blank symbol and max steps from machine